 I just wanted to say about this whole Duke thing.

-Uh well uh what would it be?
+Well, what would it be?

-Well, d uh I uh I I couldn't tell you, Rush.
+Well, I couldn't tell you, Rush.

-Well, let me tell you no let me let me tell you what we got going on down there.
+Let me tell you what we got going on down there.

 It really isn't complicated.

-What we have is somebody walks in and says I was raped and savaged by these guys.
+What we have is somebody walks in and says, I was raped and savaged by these guys.

 She's shown pictures and she can identify two of them.